Skip to contents

 item_name item_label values value_labels weight type missing

 sui_5 Did you have problems falling asleep in the last week?
-0:4 0 = not at all; 4 = extremely 1 integer -999
+0:4 0 = not at all; 4 = extremely 1 numeric -999

 gender gender 'm', 'f', 'd' m = male; f = female; d = diverse 1 factor